ElizabethA01/Space-invaders-game/README.md

 ## Project Status
-Project is: _completed.
+Project is: _completed_.
 No longer working on it, because I completed the project as part of a Boolean coding week challenge.

 ## Room for Improvement